mzahana/d2dtracker_jetson/README.md

 # d2dtracker_jetson
 This package can be used to set up the D2DTracker system on Nvidia Jetson paltforms.

+# Supported Jetpacks
+* JetPack `5.1.1`.
+Uses NVIDIA `L4T 35.3.1`

 # Quick Setup
 **NOTE: All th following steps should be done on the Jetson board.**